 Palliative care vs hospice: What’s the difference?

 Hospice care, on the other hand, is for patients who are in the last months of their lives, typically with six months or less to live.
-Hospice care concentrates on providing patient comfort, relieving their pain, and offering them emotional, spiritual, and social support, without trying to cure their illness.
+Hospice care concentrates on providing patient comfort, relieving their pain, and offering emotional, spiritual, and social support, without trying to cure their illness.

 On this page: